Mass media regulation: Public service

-Other countries, including the USA, have weak or non-existing public service media.
+Other countries, including the US, have weak or non-existing public service media.

 By country

 Egypt

 Egypt's regulation laws encompass media and journalism publishing.
 Any form of press release to the public that goes against the Egyptian Constitution can be subject to punishment by these laws.
 This law was put in place to regulate the circulation of misinformation online.
 Legal action can be taken on those who share false facts.
 Egypt's Supreme Council for Media Regulations (SCMR) will be authorised to place people with more than 5,000 followers on social media or with a personal blog or website under supervision.
 More than 500 websites have already been blocked in Egypt prior to the new law in 2018.
 Websites must go through Egypt's “Supreme Council for the Administration of the Media” to acquire a license to publish a website.

 Media regulation in Egypt has always been limited, but as in recent years, it has become even more limited.
 In 2018, a law was put in place to prevent the press and any media outlet from putting out content that violates the Egyptian Constitution, and/or contain any “violence, racism, hatred, or extremism.”
 If any content causes national security concerns or is broadcast as ‘false news’, the Egyptian Government will put a ban on those media outlets that produced that media.
 The law known as ‘The SCMR Law’, creates a media regulatory restriction plan that allows the government authorities to be able to block the content and those who want to be able to produce content, or be able to publish a website, have to obtain a license.
 In order to do that, those would need to go to Egypt's “Supreme Council for the Administration of the Media.”